Losing a Loved One

 It would be great if there was an easy explanation that would cover all situations and answer all questions.
 Unfortunately, we don’t always understand why things happen to us that seem so senseless or evil.
-The Bible talks about “the mystery of iniquity” (2 Thessalonians 2:7 KJV), suggesting there is a mystery to some of the things we experience, even the loss of a loved one.
+The Bible talks about “the mystery of iniquity” (2 Thessalonians 2:7 KJV), suggesting there is a mystery to some of the things we experience, even when a loved one passes away.

 At the same time, we need to remember we live in a world that has been tainted and twisted by sin.
 The world was not like this when God created it.
 Instead, “God saw all that he had made, and it was very good” (Genesis 1:31).
 But then sin entered the world when the human race turned its back on God and decided to go its own way.

 Even after all the time that has passed, we still struggle to understand the terrible consequences of our rebellion.
 We don’t see how sin brought heartache and death as a result.